salvatorecampagna/CarND/term2/project1_extended_kalman_filter/README.md

 # Extended Kalman Filter Project
 Self-Driving Car Engineer Nanodegree Program

-In this project a kalman filter is used to estimate the state of a moving object of interest with noisy LIDAR and RADAR measurements.
+In this project a Kalman Filter is used to estimate the state of a moving object of interest with noisy LIDAR and RADAR measurements.

 This project requires the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)